Engee documentation

 Use the MAT.jl package to work with .mat data in Julia (see MAT for details).

-You can work with MAT format programmatically, via script editor or command line.
-For example, consider the following code for reading one variable from MAT:
+You can work with the MAT format programmatically, via script editor or command line.
+For example, consider the following code to read one variable from MAT:

 To write a variable to a MAT file, we use the code: